“Hope is not a strategy, action will be rewarded”

 - – Did you speak with the right person?
 Just like with customer service, you might not always have the right person on the line.
 You’ll need to go back in with a much nicer version of, “can I speak to your manager?” and re-initiate your ask.
 In the nicest way possible, explain that this situation is financially dire, and you’d really appreciate any help you can get at this point.
 Are there any other decision makers that could help?

 - – Remember it’s an evolving situation.
 What else has changed since you asked?
 What has changed in the last few weeks?
 Have there been other closures, or has your landlord been able to have his own loans abated?
 Patience is key.
 We believe that some kind of relief is coming for service businesses like yours.
 It’s just a matter of when and where.

-If you made your initial rent abatement request in the week before rent is due, you’re going to make your second request at the very end of the month, so March 30th or March 31st if you’re reading this now.
-If you’re reading this later, you’ll generally make your secondary ask 3-7 days after your initial ask.
+If you made your initial rent abatement request in the week before rent is due, you’re going to make your second request at the very end of the month, so the 29th, 30th or 31st.
+You’ll generally make your secondary ask 3-7 days after your initial ask.
 Sooner than 3 days and you’ll seem desperate and longer than 7 days and rent relief will seem unimportant and have fallen off your landlord’s radar.

 You may have a grace period in your lease, however we don’t recommend using this unless your landlord has offered.
 You’re going to want to solve this before the stated due date on your monthly rent payment.

 Secondary asks are trickier and can vary greatly depending on personal circumstance.
 However, here is the general process we recommend following for your second rent abatement request.

 - – Do it in person.
 You’re really going to want to go in person this time to make your second appeal.
 An in-person meeting can be highly valuable to show your landlord how genuine your ask is and how in need you truly are.
 The more relatable and humanized you can make negotiations, the better off you will come out of this deal.